ncatlab/nlab-content/pages/0/8/8/0/10880/content.md

 +-- {: .num_prop #InWirthmuellerContextProjectionIsEquivalence}
 ###### Proposition

-Precisely when the pre-Wirthm&#252;ller context is a Wirthm&#252;ller context, def. \ref{WirthmullerContext}, both comparison maps of def. \ref{ComparisonMaps} are natural equivalences.
+Precisely when the pre-Wirthmüller context is a Wirthmüller context, def. \ref{WirthmullerContext}, both comparison maps of def. \ref{ComparisonMaps} are natural equivalences.

 =--